davidesner/kbc-salesforce-extractor/README.md

 * sandbox - (REQ) true when you want to update data in sandbox
 * upsertField - required when the operation is upsert
 * operation - (REQ) specify the operation you wish to do.
 Insert/Upsert/Update/Delete are supported.
+- when inserting you cannot specify ID field
+- when upserting the upsertField parameter is required
+- when updating the ID field in CSV file is required
 - when deleting, keep in mind that Salesforce's recycle bin can take less records than you are trying to delete, so they will be hard deleted.
-- when upserting the upsertField parameter is required